Sandro Damilano

-Sandro Damilano (born 24 February 1950, in Scarnafigi) is an Italian athletics coach.
+Sandro Damilano (born 24 February 1950) is an Italian athletics coach.

-He is the brother of the Italian twin race walker, Maurizio and Giorgio, which began to coached in the mid-1970s.
+He is the brother of the Italian twin race walker Maurizio and Giorgio, which began to coached in the mid-1970s.

 Biography

 He was the coach of the Italy national athletics team until 2011, he coached Italian champion Elisabetta Perrone, Erica Alfridi and after also Alex Schwazer.
 In 2012 he is the coach of the Chinese national of race walking.

 He is one of the coaches of the Saluzzo Race Walking School, created by the town of Saluzzo in 2002, the school is also the center for the diffusion of fitwalking and training center of international race walking.